-- 19.1 Where the informal approach fails or if the harassment is more serious, you should bring the matter to the attention of the Staffing Committee as a formal written grievance.
-Your confidential helper can assist you in this.
-If possible, you should keep notes of the harassment so that the written complaint can include: - the name of the alleged harasser - the nature of the alleged harassment - the dates and times when the alleged harassment occurred - the names of any witnesses - any action already taken by you to stop the alleged harassment. - 19.2 Where it is not possible to make the formal complaint to the Staffing Committee, we would encourage you to raise your complaint to the Full Council. - 19.3 On receipt of a formal complaint the Staffing Committee will take action to separate you from the alleged harasser to enable an uninterrupted investigation to take place.
-This may involve a temporary transfer of the alleged harasser to another work area or suspension with contractual pay until the matter has been resolved. - 19.4 The Committee will appoint an investigatory panel of three members to investigate the alleged harassment.
-Investigations into the Grievance and any potential Disciplinary action will be conducted at the same time, encompassing both the complainant and the accused.
-Both parties are entitled to be accompanied by a colleague or union representative at an investigatory meeting.
-Notes will be taken of what is discussed and the individual will be asked to sign them. - 19.5 If the accused is an elected Member, the Committee will be guided by the District Monitoring Officer in conducting its investigation. - 19.6 On conclusion of the investigation, which will normally be within five days of the informal investigatory meeting, a report of the findings will be submitted to the Staffing Committee who will hold the grievance hearing, as well as decide on the need for formal disciplinary action.
+- 19.1 Where the informal approach fails or if the harassment is more serious, you should bring the matter to the attention of [insert name] as a formal written grievance and again your confidential helper can assist you in this.
+If possible, you should keep notes of the harassment so that the written complaint can include: - the name of the alleged harasser - the nature of the alleged harassment - the dates and times when the alleged harassment occurred - the names of any witnesses - any action already taken by you to stop the alleged harassment. - 19.2 Where it is not possible to make the formal complaint to the above named person, for example where they are the alleged harasser, we would encourage you to raise your complaint to [insert details of alternative person eg the HR manager or confidential reporting details]. - 19.3 On receipt of a formal complaint we will take action to separate you from the alleged harasser to enable an uninterrupted investigation to take place.
+This may involve a temporary transfer of the alleged harasser to another work area or suspension with contractual pay until the matter has been resolved. - 19.4 On conclusion of the investigation, which will normally be within [insert number] days of the meeting with you, a report of the findings will be submitted to the manager who will hold the grievance meeting.

-- 19.7 You will be invited to attend a formal grievance hearing, at a reasonable time and location, to discuss the matter once the Staffing Committee has had opportunity to read the report.
-You have the right to be accompanied at such a meeting by a colleague or a union representative, and you must take all reasonable steps to attend.
-Those involved in the investigation will be expected to act in confidence and any breach of confidence will be a disciplinary matter. - 19.8 You will be able to put your case forward at the hearing and the Committee will explain the outcome of the investigation.
-You have a right to appeal the outcome, which is to be made to the Full Council within seven days of receiving the outcome. - 19.9 If the decision is that the allegation is well founded, the harasser will be liable to disciplinary action in accordance with our disciplinary procedure up to and including dismissal. - 19.10 The Council is committed to ensuring employees are not discouraged from using this procedure and no employee will be victimised for having brought a complaint.
+- 19.5 You will be invited to attend a meeting, at a reasonable time and location, to discuss the matter once the person hearing the grievance has had opportunity to read the report.
+You have the right to be accompanied at such a meeting by a colleague [optional, insert where union is recognised or a union representative] and you must take all reasonable steps to attend.
+Those involved in the investigation will be expected to act in confidence and any breach of confidence will be a disciplinary matter. - 19.6 You will be able to put your case forward at the meeting and the manager will explain the outcome of the investigation.
+You have a right to appeal the outcome, which is to be made to [insert name] within [insert number] days of receiving the outcome. - 19.7 If the decision is that the allegation is well founded, the harasser will be liable to disciplinary action in accordance with our disciplinary procedure up to and including dismissal. - 19.8 The Organisation is committed to ensuring employees are not discouraged from using this procedure and no employee will be victimised for having brought a complaint.